 Scot Run Resort (Caesars) closed on April 28, 2008.
 It was sold to Silver Leaf Resorts for $3.3 million 3 4 in July 2014, 5 a Texas company that planned to turn the complex into a timeshare called the Brook Village at Caesars Brookdale.
 1

-On May 9, 2016, Silver Leaf Resorts agreed to sell the property to Edward P. Abraham, Robert L. Hackenberg and Vincent J. Trapasso who proposed to convert 92 acres of the former resort 5 into an inpatient drug and alcohol treatment centre.
-2 3 5 It would include the reuse of most of the buildings, the lake and some open space.
+On May 9, 2016, Silver Leaf Resorts agreed to sell the property to Edward P. Abraham, Robert L. Hackenberg, and Vincent J. Trapasso who proposed to convert 92 acres of the former resort 5 into an inpatient drug and alcohol treatment center.
+2 3 5 It would include the reuse of most of the buildings, the lake, and some open space.
 5 The project would be multi-phased with a proposed final capacity of 196 beds with an average patient stay of 28 to 42 days.

 - Plowright, Teresa.
 “Caesars Brookdale on the Lake.”
 TripSavvy, 28 May 2017.

 - “Brookdale Treatment Center coming to old Pocono resort.”
 WFMZ-TV, 17 Aug.
 2017.

 - Pierce, David.
 “Former Pocono Township resort may become rehab center.”
 Pocono Record [Stroudsburg], 13 Aug.
 2016.

 - Pierce, David.
 “Pocono Township’s Caesars Brookdale sold; timeshares expected.”
 Pocono Record [Stroudsburg], 5 Sept.
 2014.

 - Conditional Use Application for the Brookdale Treatment Resort.
 RKRHess, 2017.